hazardland/db.php/readme.md

 I assume you now know what is **model** and how to make it with **classes** and **namespaces**.

 ## What is php doc comments?
-It is official documentation form supported by native PHP API.
+It is official code documentation form supported by native PHP API.
 With php doc comments you can document your classes, properties and methods and other things not related to classes.
 For example:

 ```php
 /**